semgrep/semgrep-docs/docs/semgrep-app/sso.md

 The last step will be to provide a `Base URL/Domain`, `Display Name`, and your `Email Domain`.

-In case you encounter issues during the setup process, please reach out to [support@r2c.dev](mailto:support@r2c.dev) so we can assist you.
+In case you encounter issues during the setup process, please reach out to [support@r2c.dev](mailto:support@r2c.dev) for assistance.

 ## SAML 2.0